open-wc/open-wc/packages/import-maps-resolve/README.md

 ### Parsing an import map from a string

-The `parseFromString` parses an import map from a JSON string.
+The `parseFromString` function parses an import map from a JSON string.
 It returns the parsed import map object to be used when resolving import specifiers.

 ```js
 import { parseFromString } from '@import-maps/resolve';